Bastion Bungalow, Fort Kochi

 Nestled near Vasco Da Gama Square, the Bungalow boasts long open verandahs and a tiled roof adorned with intricate geometric patterns.
 Constructed with brick, laterite, and wood, this majestic mansion served as the official residence of the Sub-Collector of Fort Kochi following India's independence.

-There is a cannon on the terrace of this building.
+There is a cannon on the terrace of the building.

 Now a heritage museum, Bastion Bungalow displays artefacts, paintings, and infographics that tell the story of Cochin's past.
-Through interactive infographics, visitors can gain a deeper understanding of Cochin's past and how it has shaped the city into what it is today.
+Through interactive infographics, visitors can gain a deeper understanding of Cochin's past.